MicheleGiambelli/MicheleGiambelli/README.md

 ## Hello there 👋

-My name is Michele and I am a data scientist currently enrolled at Università Cattolica in Milan.
+My name is Michele and I am a data science student currently enrolled at Università Cattolica in Milan.
 I have a strong interest about data science, machine learning, AI, and tech industry.

 - ⚡I’m currently working on [UniMapper](https://www.unimapper.app/), an innovative platform designed to revolutionize the way students discover and navigate university programs.